nramenta/flow/README.md

 inherited, included, or imported from other templates.

 You do not need to worry if you accidentally double escape a variable.
-All data already escaped will _not_ be autoescaped; this special case is why `escape` and `e` can only be used as a filter and not a function:
+All data already escaped will **not** be autoescaped; note that this is only applicable when `escape` or its alias `e` is used as a filter and not a function:

     {% autoescape on %}
     {{ "Dr. Jekyll & Mr. Hyde" | escape }}

-You can turn autoescape off any time by simply setting it to off:
+You can turn autoescape off at any time by simply setting it to off:

     {% autoescape off %}